rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For just as the body is one and has many members, and all the members of the body, though many, are one body, so it is with Christ. ^1212

-For in one Spirit we were all baptized into one body — Jews or Greeks, slaves or free — and all were made to drink of one Spirit. ^1213
+For in one Spirit we were all baptized into one body--Jews or Greeks, slaves or free--and all were made to drink of one Spirit. ^1213

 For the body does not consist of one member but of many. ^1214